jamiehollern/eventbrite/README.md

 # Eventbrite PHP

+### Deprecated!
+This project contains bugs and is no longer actively maintained.
+Use at your own risk.

 A lightweight PHP wrapper for the [Eventbrite API v3](https://www.eventbrite.co.uk/developer/v3/ "Eventbrite API developer docs") using Guzzle 6.

 [![Build Status](https://travis-ci.org/jamiehollern/eventbrite.svg?branch=master)](https://travis-ci.org/jamiehollern/eventbrite)